rkm-ravi94/Roadmaps/README.md

-# devops-roadmap
+# Roadmap
-This repo has devops roadmap, important blogs and documentation with respect to devops.
+This repo has roadmaps for DevOps, SecOps, DBA, BigData, AppSec, InfraSec, GRC.
+Some of the stuff that I have worked over these years.